IschanLois/json-rpc-client-gen/README.md

 ---

-This generators wraps the complexities of:
+This wraps the complexities of:

 1. Client to server network communication.
 2. Sending and parsing JSON-RPC network requests and responses.